Recommended Settings

 zfs inherit compression pool[/component]

-Applying to Existing Data
+Applying to existing data

 compression and deduplication can be applied to existing data with filerewrite, but recordsize